TheCuteOwl/Trap-Stealer/README.md

 - Backup code stealer
 - And more...

-Join our Discord server for updates on the upcoming v4 version.
+Join our Discord server for updates on the upcoming v4 version. and for requestings new features

 <p align="center">
   https://discord.gg/SKGjXfmFga